Kethnulee-Weerasinghe/Event-Booking-App/README.md

 ## Overview

 This project is an event booking system (frontend + backend) designed so that:

+- Authentication & authorization ensures correct access
+- Calendar view with marked events
+- Cross-origin friendly API communication
 - Users can browse upcoming events and view details
 - Users can make and cancel bookings
-- Authentication & authorization ensures correct access
+- Search and filter events by date or location

 ## Technologies